View on GitHub

 SNODAS 6-hourly (2020—present)

-SNODAS is also offered in 6-hourly states, however offered only for the past month.
+SNODAS is also offered in 6-hourly states, however it is offered only for the past month.
 These data are scraped nightly using the ORMGP-FEWS system which also crops the data to our jurisdiction.

 SNODAS sample